kartelmode/hash-map-experiment/README.md

 ## Conclusion

-As we know that Java's implementation has allocations, so we don't include it in this recommendations for latency-sensitive systems.

 For `Number` and `MM` it's recommended to use `unrolledDefault` hash function with `Chaining` hashmap implementation that is zero allocating in the long term.